Chapter 2 Cybersecurity and Reliable Websites

 Image showing parts of the URL with text labels

 • Scheme: Tells the web service which protocol to use for the website.
-Years ago Hypertext Transfer Protocol (HTTP) was common, but today Hypertext Transfer Protocol Secure (HTTPS) is replacing it since it is more secure.
+Years ago, Hypertext Transfer Protocol (HTTP) was common, but today Hypertext Transfer Protocol Secure (HTTPS) is replacing it because it is more secure.

 Image showing the secure website icon in the browsing bar